sa-utah/sautah/_src/meetings.md

 - label: Provo Thursday 200 North
   city: Provo
   day: Thursday
-  time_start: 6pm
+  time_start: 5:30pm
-  time_end: 7pm
+  time_end: 6:30pm
-  address: 350 E Center Street
-  notes: Meeting is in the basement of the law office.
-Enter through the south entrance
-    and go down the stairs.
-Meeting is in the room on the east side of the hallway next to the circuit breaker box,
+  address: 50 W 200 N St
+  notes: |-
+    St. Mary’s Episcopal Church

+    Enter on the west side of the building.
+There is another 12 step meeting that happens in another part of the building at the same time as ours, so we will be meeting in the library.
   contact_name: Javan
   contact_phone: 385-246-6592
   link_url: ''